rytis-paskauskas/RainDropCounter/README.md

 ## Software and hardware
 Most of the work was done in `Python 3.11`  on a standard CPU-laptop running a Linux OS.
+Note that `Tensorflow v2.15` python package is required at this time for loading models in keras format, as v2.16 introduced some breaking changes.

 The reusable code is organised in a package
 ```python